bruno-berchielli/VitaPG/README.md

 This project is released under the **MIT License**.

 See the `LICENSE` file in the repository for the full license text.
-(If a `LICENSE` file does not exist, you might want to add one, e.g., by choosing a standard license like MIT from [choosealicense.com](https://choosealicense.com/)).